Fatima Al-Banawi: Career

 Then she appeared in the television serial Bashar and the short Going South.
 The latter was represented at the Clermont-Ferrand International Short Film Festival.
 In 2019, she made a special appearance in the feature film Roll'em and television serial Om AlQalayed.
 In 2019, she directed the stage play The Straight Circle Play in which she also played the lead role.

 In 2020, Al-Banawi appeared in the Egyptian web series Paranormal which was based on the supernatural book series Ma Waraa Al Tabiaa written by Ahmed Khaled Tawfik.
 In the series, she played a supportive role of Nargis.
 The series was released on 5 November 2020 on Netflix, becoming Netflix's first Egyptian original.

-As of 2023, her feature film Basma is in development after winning a fund from the Red Sea International Film Festival.
-In mid-2020, she wrote and directed her first short film Until We See Light.
+In 2020, she wrote and directed her first short film Until We See Light.
 Then during the global COVID-19 pandemic, she co-wrote, co-directed and starred in television serial Al-Shak Series, which she shot fully from home during the lockdown.
 He latest feature films as an actress include Route 10, directed by Omar Naim; and Champions, an adaptation of a Spanish film about a soccer team with special needs members, both films were produced by MBC Group and Image Nation.
+In 2023, Al-Banawi appeared for the first time of her career in the Egyptian cinema, in the comedy film El Ameel Sefr directed by Karim El-Adl and starring Akram Hosny.
+The film was produced by Oscar for Distribution and Theaters.

+In 2024, she directed her feature film Basma, after winning a fund from the Red Sea International Film Festival.